hbctraining/Intro-to-R/lessons/08_ggplot2.md

 ## Learning Objectives

-* Use the "apply" function for iterative tasks on data structures.
+* Use the "map" function for iterative tasks on data structures.
 * Plot graphs using the external package "ggplot2".
 * Export plots for use outside of the R environment.